 The Honors College is dedicated to providing high impact learning experiences to our students in and outside of the classroom.
 Through our study away programs, we afford students opportunities to enrich their intellectual development and intercultural learning.
 We offer these opportunities through off-campus domestic experiences or through study abroad led by our faculty and faculty partners.
 These experiences facilitate enhanced learning about different communities, cultures, and socio-economic and technical issues in a variety of settings while gaining honors credits.
-They are offered during spring break and over the summer.
-In partnership with universities abroad, we also facilitate semester-long experiences.
+They are offered during October break, spring break, and over the summer.

 Spring Break Programs